webhintio/hint/packages/rule-http-cache/README.md

 ## Why is this important?

-You can easily improve the performance of your website by having a right caching strategy:
+The right caching strategy can help improve site performance through:

 * Shorter load times
-* Less bandwidth required
+* Reduced bandwidth
-* Reduce server costs
+* Reduced server costs
-* Have a predictable behavior across browsers
+* Having predictable behavior across browsers

 Currently about ~50% of resources on the web can't be cached due to their configuration: